 Excess turbidity in aquatic systems can adversely affect aquatic life or other beneficial use of a waterbody.
-The biological effects of excess turbidity are exerted primarily as a result of reduced light http://www.deq.virginia.gov/Programs/Water/StormwaterManagement/Publications/ESCHandbook.aspx penetration or as a smothering effect associated with reduced dissolved oxygen.
+The biological effects of excess turbidity are exerted primarily as a result of reduced light penetration or as a smothering effect associated with reduced dissolved oxygen.
 Turbidity is a measure of the 'cloudiness' of water, which is analytically measured as the degree to which light is scattered and absorbed by suspended sediment.
-Turbidity is most commonly measured using a nephelometric instrument called a turbidimeter and expressed in terms of Nephelometric Turbidity Units (NTUs) (Oregon DEQ, 2010).
-Most published criteria for turbidity in the United States and Canada is in the form of a limited increase above background.
+Turbidity is most commonly measured using a nephelometric instrument called a turbidimeter and expressed in terms of Nephelometric Turbidity Units (NTU) (Oregon DEQ, 2010).
+Most published criteria for turbidity in the United States and Canada are in the form of a limited increase above background.